The 2017-2018 Executive Council

 - Serve Greater Good to Improve Legal Diversity—Connect the LCLD Fellows Alumni to the community through service and charitable giving.
-Our whole objective is how we can make an impact on the community.
+Our principal focus is on how we can make an impact on the community.
 The major objective of this committee is to think big and to focus on the type of legacy we, as diverse leaders in the legal profession, want to leave behind—i.e., how we want the community (those not in LCLD) to perceive LCLD and the Fellows Alumni.

 - Relationship Incubation—Create monetary or action-driven projects and, in the process, bring Fellows Alumni together and help build relationships.

 Program Development Committee

 The Program Development Committee is responsible for promoting engagement among the Fellows Alumni with each other, LCLD Members, and other LCLD program participants (including Fellows, Pathfinders, and 1L Scholars) by developing substantive programming and organizing networking events.
-The committee is responsible for organizing (1) roundtable discussions involving LCLD Members, other business and community leaders, and Fellows Alumni in cities throughout the United States, (2) networking events, (3) Fellows graduation events, (4) get-togethers in connection with Leadership Lunches and Learning Experiences, and (5) other events or programs that focus on career development, leadership training, or relationship incubation.
+The committee is responsible for organizing (1) roundtable discussions involving LCLD Members, other business and community leaders, and Fellows Alumni in cities throughout the United States, (2) networking events, (3) Fellows graduation events, (4) get-togethers in connection with Leadership Lunches and Learning Experiences, (5) Advocacy Groups, and (6) other events or programs that focus on career development, leadership training, or relationship incubation.